-Lisbon is the city of 7 hills.
-Many say 8.
+Lisbon is the City of Seven Hills—many say eight.
 Well, the important word here is hills.
-Because of the undulating terrain, Lisbon has many beautiful viewpoints.
-Or miradouros as the Portuguese call them.
-Lisbon viewpoints are usually located on the top of a hill and provide stunning views of Lisbon and River Tagus behind it.
-Let’s talk about some of the best viewpoints in Lisbon.
+Because of the undulating terrain, Lisbon has many beautiful viewpoints—or miradouros, as the Portuguese call them.

 Please note: This post may contain affiliate links which means I may earn a commission if you make a purchase by clicking a link on this post.
 This will be at no additional cost to you.
 Affiliate links help me keep this website up and running.
 Thanks for your support!